ceciliazhh/Final-project-NS/Contributions.md

 # Tijana:
 Add weight to the edges, write code for centrality measures + top 5 airport-nodes, which can be removed one by one, write abstract, introduction, analysis and conclusion
 # Dominik:
+Finding the dataset, creating the basemap, calculating centrality measures and finding top airports, preparing the slides of the presentation.